humanmade/altis-analytics/docs/ab-testing.md

 #### Scoped Event Handling

-For tests where more complex alternative HTML is being rendered you can define the event target with a CSS selector passed to `element.querySelectorAll()`.
+For tests where more complex alternative HTML is being rendered you can define the event target with a CSS selector.

 For example setting the goal to `click:.my-target` will track a conversion when the element in the variant HTML matching `.my-target` is clicked.
 This applies for all registered goal handlers.